 Tuesday August 15, 2006 Day 8

 Today is a big Greek holiday, devoted to Mary, and everything will be shut.
-Because of that I plan to stay here until late in the afternoon and then move on to Finikas.
+Because of that I my plan was to stay here until late in the afternoon and then move on to Finikas.
 The morning was hot and lazy with a lot of swimming to keep cool.
 In one of this swims I put on a mask and inspected the anchor.
 Its chain was wrapped around a rock and I may have some difficulty raising it.

 Semele II was already there also anchored off.
 I went over with the dinghy and we had an ouzo.
 It was nice to see again my old friends.
 I spoke also on the phone with my Syros friend Yankos Krinos.
 We agreed to all get together in Finikas later for dinner.
 We did so at the reliable Dionysos restaurant.
-Yankos had not met before neither Elias nor Frosso.
+Yankos had not met before either Elias or Frosso.
 During the dinner conversation it turned out that Yankos and Frosso are distant relatives.
 This does happen with Greeks frequently enough.

 Wednesday August 16, 2006 Day 9